4.0 Cognitive-Emotional Wisdom

-To have cognitive-emotional wisdom is to have the cognitive and emotional understanding and ability to avoid acting from the lower platforms of despair, depression, and anger.
-It is to have the cognitive tools and agility to move up the emotional staircase and to act from platforms of good feelings where clarity, health and vigor reside.
+To have cognitive-emotional wisdom is to have the cognitive and emotional understanding, skills, and ability to avoid acting from the lower platforms of despair, depression, and anger.
+It is to have the cognitive tools and agility to move up the emotional staircase and to act from platforms of good feelings where health, clarity, and vigor reside.

 The steps to move up the emotional staircase (or emotional hierarchy) vary depending upon the set of emotions involved.
 One order of progression may be to move from despair, to anger, to frustration, to displeasure, to pleasure, to joy, to delight, to exhilaration, and finally, to ecstasy.
 Most people do not have the ability to go from despair to joy.
 That would be too great a leap.
 But they may go from despair to anger, from anger to frustration, from frustration to displeasure, from displeasure to pleasure, and from pleasure to joy over time.

 Development of cognitive-emotional wisdom also helps an individual to develop the desire, courage, and tenacity to do the work necessary to move up the emotional staircase and to continually reach for thoughts that feel better.
 Poetry, music, dance, the arts, and sports can all be important motivators because successful participation within these disciplines demand action from higher levels of cognitive awareness and a more refined response to emotional perceptions.
 Every step higher in the level of accomplishment demands an even greater commitment to a cognitive discipline and the emotional bio-feedback mechanism.
 Every step higher is a movement into greater happiness, joy and passion.
 Think about it.
 Physical and cognitive strength, power, agility, cunning, wisdom, intelligence, and every key attributes for an athlete’s success, require the athlete, as a consequence of evolution, to be joyous and passionate within their endeavors (Jackson, 2020).